 Depending on the college, students may be responsible for payment until program funds are received.
 Qualified applicants who are awaiting receipt of funds from this program should contact the Financial Aid Office or Business Office to determine the college's policy.

 Note that ISAC routinely updates this section as new information becomes available.
 Be sure to check back periodically for the current processing status.

-The application for the 2019-20 Grant Program for Dependents of Police, Fire, or Correctional Officers is available to download and print from this website.
-Use the 2019-20 application to apply for the fall 2020, spring 2021, and summer 2021 terms.
-Complete applications received by ISAC after the deadline dates (see How to Apply, above) will be processed only for subsequent terms, with June 15, 2020 as the final date of acceptance for the summer term.
+The application for the 2020-21 Grant Program for Dependents of Police, Fire, or Correctional Officers is available to download and print from this website.
+Use the 2020-21 application to apply for the fall 2020, spring 2021, and summer 2021 terms.
+Complete applications received by ISAC after the deadline dates (see How to Apply, above) will be processed only for subsequent terms, with June 15, 2021 as the final date of acceptance for the summer term.
 To ensure you are also considered for other forms of financial aid, we remind you to complete and submit the Free Application for Federal Student Aid (FAFSA®) if you have not already done so.

 Applicants must reapply each academic year.

 Children of disabled correctional officers need not have been born, legally adopted or in the legal custody of the officer before the disability occurred in order to receive this grant.

 Allow at least four weeks for the processing of the application.
 Qualified applicants are sent a Notice of Eligibility letter from ISAC.

 In the event funds are insufficient to make awards to all timely qualified applicants, award amounts may be prorated and ISAC will send notification to qualified applicants explaining the proration percentage.
 We recommend that students work with their college regarding the award amount.
 Please be aware that the assessment of eligibility units is based on the enrolled hours for a particular term, not the dollar amount of the benefits paid.

 Individuals who do not meet the criteria to be a qualified applicant receive a Notice of Ineligibility.